cdevents/spec/continuous-deployment-pipeline-events.md

 ### `service`

-A `service` can represent a binary that is running, a daemon, an application, a docker container.
+A `service` can represent for example a binary that is running, a daemon, an application or a docker container.

 | Field | Type | Description | Examples |
 |-------|------|-------------|----------|